orca-so/whirlpools/docs/whirlpool/docs/03-Getting Started/03-Provide Liquidity/01-Open Position/01-Splash Pool.md

 # Open a Position in Splash Pools
 Opening a position in a Splash Pool allows you to provide liquidity and start earning fees from the trades in the pool.
 You can think of a position as your investment in the liquidity pool, where you add two tokens to facilitate swaps and earn a share of the fees.

 When you open a position using the Whirlpools SDK, you also specify how much liquidity you want to add.
-Later, you can add and remove liquidity from your position, or close the position alltogether.
+Later, you can add and remove liquidity from your position, or close the position altogether.

 ## Function Overview
 **`openSplashPoolPositionInstructions()`**